 In dynamics, we see that the peak of submission of European integration bills was in 2021, and the final vote and their signing took place in 2023.

-The secretariat of the Committee on the Integration of Ukraine into the EU of the “Honestly” Movement said that a little more European integration bills in this convocation of parliament were submitted as a whole - 192, of which 74 became effective, however, not all of them had the appropriate mark, and with some initiatives this The marking was removed due to certain inconsistencies.
+The secretariat of the Committee on the Integration of Ukraine into the EU of the “Honestly” Movement said that in this convocation of parliament, a little more were submitted as a whole - 192, of which 74 became effective, however, not all of them had the appropriate mark, and with some initiatives this The marking was removed due to certain inconsistencies.

 Among the adopted laws, the largest number of bills are from the Committee on Legal Policy and Finance, as well as from the Ecology, Agrarian, Law Enforcement and Energy Committees.

-The Chairman of the Committee on the Integration of Ukraine into the EU also said that currently 29 European integration bills are being prepared for the second reading in parliament, 16 for the first, and 36 are under initial consideration by the committee.
+The Chairman of the Committee on the Integration of Ukraine into the EU also said that 29 European integration bills are currently being prepared for the second reading in parliament, 16 for the first reading, and 36 are under initial consideration by the committee.

 Among the key adopted European integration bills, obviously, are those that related to the implementation of seven blocks of reforms that accompanied the decision on Ukraine’s candidacy to the EU (reform of the Constitutional Court, continuation of judicial reform, anti-corruption, including the appointment of the head of the SAPO, fight against money laundering, implementation of the anti-oligarchic law, coordination audiovisual legislation with European legislation, changes in legislation on national minorities).